umenzi/jpaefra/content/featured/Bio-Inspired Path Planning/index.md

   - Research
 ---

-A modular, easy-to-use framework to compare performance of different bio-inspired algorithms in path planning applications, such as ACO, PSO, and FA.
-The framework has been used in a research project.
+A modular, easy-to-use framework to compare performance of bio-inspired algorithms in path planning applications, like ACO, PSO, FA.
+The framework has been used in research projects.